 Here are some more Variations that you can try.

-Onion Tomato – Fry onion, tomato and green chillies in ghee or oil.
-Add some curry leaves and red chilli powder.
+Onion Tomato – Fry onion, tomato, and green chilies in ghee or oil.
+Add some curry leaves and red chili powder.
 Add the tadka in the dal.

 Panch Phoran – Heat mustard oil for tadka.
-Add panch phoran and dry red chillies.
+Add panch phoran and dry red chilies.
 Pour the tadka over the dal.

-Coconut Milk Masoor Dal – You can add coconut milk at the end to get a creamy whole massor dal.
+Coconut Milk Masoor Dal – You can add coconut milk at the end to get a creamy whole masoor dal.

 You might also like